 Rain covers, sun canopies and more

-Some lightweight strollers include extras such as rain covers, sun canopies, wheels with suspension and larger shopping baskets.
+Some buggies include extras such as rain covers, sun canopies, wheels with suspension and larger shopping baskets.

 Strollers that include these usually come in at a higher price.
-However, one-size-fits-all raincovers can be bought separately for as little as £5, so if you're on a tight budget there are definitely other options out there.
+However, one-size-fits-all raincovers can be bought separately for as little as £3 on Amazon, so if you're on a tight budget there are definitely other options out there.

 If you want a stroller that fully reclines (and is therefore suitable from birth), there are options throughout the price range.
-Some popular examples are the Cosatto Supa Go (£174), and the Maclaren Techno XT (£215 at time of review), not to mention our best buy the Silver Cross Reflex (£225 – all prices correct at time of review).
+Some popular examples are the Cosatto Supa Go (£160 from Amazon), and the Maclaren Techno XT (£224 from Amazon), not to mention our best buy the Silver Cross Reflex (£200 from John Lewis)

 Many lightweight strollers come with adjustable handlebars, so you can set them at your ideal height.

-In terms of terrain, most lightweight strollers are suited mainly to urban environments with minimal suspension and small wheels.
+In terms of terrain, most buggies are suited mainly to urban environments with minimal suspension and small wheels.
 If you live more rurally or have country walks planned, there are options with bigger wheels and suspension.
-Phil and Teds’ Sport stroller is lightweight and all terrain, as are Out ‘n About’s range, although any buggy with large air tyres should be able to do the job.
+Phil and Teds’ Sport stroller (£437 from John Lewis) is lightweight and all terrain, as are Out ‘n About’s range, although any buggy with large air tyres should be able to do the job.

-If you're still not sure or looking for ideas, check out our reviews of our Top Five Lightweight Strollers.
+If you're still not sure or looking for ideas, check out our reviews of our best buggies.